 I want to learn to boulder

-Bouldering is climbing without a rope in a dedicated bouldering area, up to 4.5m in height, where there is a continuous surface of large crash matting under the climbing.
-If you have no previous climbing experirence, in order to come and use the bouldering wall you just need a quick bouldering lesson with one of our instructors.
-We run Bouldering Inductions throughout the week, but have two set inductions on the weekend - Saturday at 4pm and Sunday at 5pm.
-More details here.
+Bouldering is climbing without a rope in a dedicated bouldering area, up to 4.5m in height, where there is a continuous surface of large crash matting.
+If you have no previous climbing experience, we run Bouldering Inductions throughout the week, please just call the centre to book.

 I want to learn to climb on a rope

-Roped climbing is climbing on higher walls, (up to 12.5m high in our centre), using a rope for protection if you fall, and as a way of lowering yourself back to the floor if you fall.
+Roped climbing is climbing on higher walls, (up to 12.5m high in our centre), using a rope for protection if you fall and to lower the climber back to the ground.
 This is always done in groups of 2 or more people; one person climbing and the other person controlling the rope ("belaying").
-In order to learn the skills required to climb on the ropes unsupervised you need to do an induction, or the beginners climbing course.
+In order to learn the skills required to climb on the ropes unsupervised you need to do a Climbing Induction, or one of our Beginners Climbing Courses.

-More details on both of these courses here.
+More details on both of these courses can be found here

 How do I find out more?

-If you've not managed to find the answer to any of your questions here then please do not hesitate to get in touch either by phone or email.
-Alternatively simply pop down to the centre and one of our friendly staff can answer your questions whilst you enjoy a hot drink and a delicious cake in our cafe.
-Contact details for the centre can be found here.
+If you've not managed to find the answer to any of your questions here then please do not hesitate to get in touch either by phone or email, or use the form at the bottom of this page.
+Alternatively simply pop down to the centre and one of our friendly staff can answer your questions.